SikuliX/SikuliX-Docs/src/main/resources/docs/source/scenarios.rst

 These are the valid commands currently - to be written RESTful after localhost:50001/::

-        **stop** - stops the server
+        stop       - stops the server

-        start - initiates a JavaScript runner, so the next run request will start the script without delay startp - initiates a Jython runner, so the next run request will start the script without delay * scripts/folder/folder/folder/... - sets the folder where the runner finds the scripts ** images/folder/folder/folder/... - sets the folder where the runner finds the images used in a script (image path) ** run/script - looks for the script in the given folder and runs it (starts the respective runner if not yet done) ***
+        start      - initiates a JavaScript runner, so the next run request will start the script without delay startp     - initiates a Jython runner, so the next run request will start the script without delay

+        run/script - looks for the script in the given folder (see command scripts) and runs it

+        scripts/folder/folder/folder/... - sets the folder where the runner finds the scripts images/folder/folder/folder/...  - sets the folder where the runner finds the used images (image path)

+**Comments:**